lucchesi-sec/powershell-automation/docfx_project/articles/ARCHITECTURE.md

 - [Deployment Model](#deployment-model)

 ## Overview
-The PowerShell Enterprise Automation Platform is designed to streamline IT operations through intelligent automation, focusing on Windows system administration, cybersecurity operations, and infrastructure management.
-The architecture is built to be modular, scalable, and secure, ensuring that it meets the needs of enterprise environments.
+The PowerShell Automation Platform is designed to streamline IT operations through intelligent automation, focusing on Windows system administration, cybersecurity operations, and infrastructure management.
+The architecture is built to be modular, scalable, and secure, ensuring that it meets the needs of production environments.

 ## Design Principles
 The platform adheres to the following design principles: